HomeBlog › Back Pain Relief

 Standing with locked knees

-Pick up a dish towel and check your stance.
-Locked knees tip the pelvis and load the low back fast.
-Soft knees plus one foot on a low stool can change everything in 30 seconds.
+Locked knees can tip the pelvis and load the low back.
+Soft knees plus one foot on a low stool can quickly reduce strain during standing tasks.

 Myth: “Back pain is just normal in pregnancy, so you have to live with it.”